I make it easier to discover information, so that knowledge can be used to benefit the world.

 Whether changing finite or infinite games by building small internet things, with the aim of improving people’s lives, often through longer term organisational support.
 I’ve spent the last 10+ years doing a variety of policy troublemaking.
 Much of that is linked from below.

-For Fun (this is somewhat out of date)
+For Fun (this is

 I currently maintain BailiiStreisand to monitor BAILII, and run OpenTech – a small idiosyncratic technical conference with 3 tracks and ~700 people.
 I also sit on the Department of Health’s National Information Board, and the Office of National Statistics’ Beyond 2011 (Census) Privacy Advisory Group, which also covers their “Big Data” project, plus, for work, formerly sat on the care.data advisory group.